ashuarena2015/fake-bills/README.md

 # fake-bills
-Invoice generator application by using ReactJs
+Invoice generator application by using ReactJs.